Severe Thunderstorm Watch Now In Effect For Rockland County As Downpours Cause Flooding

 - Orange

 A Flash Flood Warning is in effect until 3:30 p.m.
 Sunday for central and southern Westchester, and until 6 p.m.
-Sunday in parts of Connecticut: Fairfield County as well as west-central New Haven County.
+Sunday in parts of Connecticut: Fairfield County as well as west-central New Haven County, where it's been extended after it had earlier been set to expire in the middle of the afternoon.

 Earlier report - Storms With Repeated Downpours Will Accompany Slow-Moving Front: Here's Timing, 5-Day Forecast